zyw199515/hive-cpp/README.md

 # hive-cpp
-A cpp implementation of Hive, compiled with bazel.
+A cpp implementation of Hive, compiled with bazel using C++11.